bigbassroller/wordpress-vagrant-coreos/README.md

     git clone https://github.com/coreos/coreos-vagrant

-This will make a directory 'cores-vagrant' with these contents:
+This will make a directory named 'cores-vagrant' with these contents:

 + CONTRIBUTING.md
 + DCO